Secrets — Signet Docs

 /api/secrets/:nameDELETEDelete a secret

-/api/secrets/execPOSTExecute command with one or more secrets injected
+/api/secrets/execPOSTQueue command with one or more secrets injected

-/api/secrets/:name/execPOSTLegacy single-secret exec
+/api/secrets/:name/execPOSTLegacy single-secret queued exec

 /api/secrets/1password/statusGET1Password integration status